 We’re partnering with the UN

-We are a signatory of the United Nations Global Compact, the world’s largest corporate sustainability initiative.
+We are a Participant in the United Nations Global Compact, the world’s largest corporate sustainability initiative.
 Our community projects also align with the Global Sustainable Development Goals.

 Expedition students travel phone-free and teams participate in mindful minutes and guided reflections.

 Our overseas employees and partners abide by the Antipodeans Code of Conduct, ensuring projects truly benefit the community.
 Students rated our projects a ‘9.5 out of 10’ and 97% of educators felt their project had real impact.